-In a world full of salty, fatty snacks, you might not always feel like eating your veggies.
+You might not always feel like eating your veggies.
 But maybe it just depends what we call them.
-Some scientists gave carrots to 2 groups of kids — but told one group that they were getting “X-Ray Vision Carrots.”
-They told the other group they were eating plain old carrots.
+Scientists gave carrots to 2 groups of kids — but told only one group that they were “X-Ray Vision Carrots.”
 Well, the kids who thought they had gotten special x-ray vision carrots ate almost twice as many!
-The good news is, all carrots do help you see better in the dark, no matter what we call them.
+The good news is, all carrots do help you see better.
 Carrots have beta-carotene, which helps your body make vitamin A, and vitamin A helps your eyes.
-But we can’t promise that our Pokemon Power Peas will help you play the game.
+But we can’t promise that Pokemon Power Peas will help you play the game.

 Wee ones: If you gobble up 6 Pokemon Peas, what numbers do you say to count them?